LanteiRaph/reactCloneLibrary/ReadMe.md

-# JS Framework- CLient Side
+# JS Framework- Client Side

-## React Like Library written in typescript and Bundled by rolle up
+## React Clone Like Library written in typescript and Bundled by rolle up